 Eddie was previously deputy chief executive of a local charity which provides accommodation for young people and is a trustee of the Walsall Wood Allotment Charity, which helps people in financial need across the borough of Walsall.

-Eddie has been a Walsall councillor since 1999, and has held several positions on the council including the decision-making cabinet, chairman of Children’s Services Scrutiny and Audit committees.
+Eddie was a Walsall councillor since 1999, and has held several positions on the council including the decision-making cabinet, chairman of Children’s Services Scrutiny and Audit committees.

 Eddie served on the West Midlands Police Authority and was Chairman of Walsall Housing Group.

 Eddie lives in Walsall, is married and has two grown-up children.